 CTC’s interdisciplinary teams include speech-language pathologists, occupational therapists, physical therapists, early childhood special educators, social workers and family resources coordinators who work together to meet the individual needs of each child and family.

-Children’s Therapy Center Early Intervention program provides services to families with children ages birth to three, who have a 25% delay in one or more developmental areas or a diagnosed need.
+Children’s Therapy Center Early Support program provides services to families with children ages birth to three, who have a 25% delay in one or more developmental areas or a diagnosed need.
 Some children may be delayed in achieving milestones such as walking or talking, or have challenges with feeding.
 Others may have a diagnosis that could put them at risk for having a developmental delay.

-Early Intervention therapy services are play-based, as this is how children learn about the world around them.
+Early Support therapy services are play-based, as this is how children learn about the world around them.
 Using parent-coaching strategies, therapists help parents and other caregivers discover ways they can recognize learning opportunities for their child throughout their daily routines.

 A family-focused, interdisciplinary approach.